Richard John Neuhaus: Career

-Lutheran minister
+Lutheran pastor

-Neuhaus was first an ordained minister in the conservative Lutheran Church–Missouri Synod.
+Neuhaus was first an ordained pastor in the conservative Lutheran Church–Missouri Synod.

 In 1974, a major schism in the Missouri Synod resulted in many "modernist" churches splitting to form the more progressive Association of Evangelical Lutheran Churches to which Neuhaus eventually affiliated.
-The AELC, merged a decade later in 1988 with the other two more liberal Lutheran denominations in the US, the American Lutheran Church (1960) and the Lutheran Church in America (1962), to finally form the current Evangelical Lutheran Church in America, for which Neuhaus was a member of the clergy.
+The AELC merged a decade later in 1988 with the other two more liberal Lutheran denominations in the US, the American Lutheran Church (1960) and the Lutheran Church in America (1962), to finally form the current Evangelical Lutheran Church in America, of which Neuhaus was a member of the clergy.

 From 1961 to 1978, he served as pastor of St. John the Evangelist Church, a poor, predominantly black and Hispanic congregation in Williamsburg, Brooklyn.
 From the pulpit he addressed civil rights and social justice concerns and spoke against the Vietnam War.
 In the late 1960s he gained national prominence when, together with Jesuit priest Daniel Berrigan and Rabbi Abraham Joshua Heschel, he founded Clergy and Laymen Concerned About Vietnam.

-He was active in the Evangelical Catholic movement in Lutheranism and spent time at Saint Augustine's House, the Lutheran Benedictine monastery, in Oxford, Michigan.
+He was active in the Evangelical Catholic movement in Lutheranism and spent time with The Congregation of the Servants of Christ at Saint Augustine's House, the Lutheran Benedictine monastery, in Oxford, Michigan.
 He was active in liberal politics until the 1973 ruling on abortion in Roe v.
 Wade by the US Supreme Court, which he opposed.
 He became a member of the growing neoconservative movement and an outspoken advocate of "democratic capitalism".
 He also advocated faith-based policy initiatives by the federal government based upon Judeo-Christian values.
 He originated the "Neuhaus's Law", which states, "Where orthodoxy is optional, orthodoxy will sooner or later be proscribed."

 He was a longtime editor of the monthly newsletter published in between quarterly issues of the interdenominational independent journal Lutheran Forum, published by the American Lutheran Publicity Bureau during the 1970s and 1980s.
-He was a supporter of the movement to reestablish, in Lutheranism, the permanent diaconate (deacon) as a full-fledged office in the threefold ministry of bishop / presbyter (priest) / deacon under the historic episcopacy (office of bishop), following earlier actions of the Roman Catholics in the Second Vatican Council and the churches of the Anglican Communion (including the Episcopal Church in the US).
+He was a supporter of the movement to reestablish, in Lutheranism, the permanent diaconate (deacon) as a full-fledged office in the threefold ministry of bishop / presbyter (priest) / deacon under the historic episcopacy (office of bishop), following earlier actions of the Catholics in the Second Vatican Council and the churches of the Anglican Communion (including the Episcopal Church in the US).

 In 1981, Neuhaus helped to found the Institute on Religion and Democracy and remained on its board until his death.
 He wrote its founding document, "Christianity and Democracy".
 In 1984, he established the Center for Religion and Society as part of the conservative think-tank Rockford Institute in Rockford, Illinois, which publishes Chronicles.
 In 1989, he and the center were "forcibly evicted" from the institute's eastern offices in New York City under disputed circumstances.

 In March 1990, Neuhaus founded the Institute on Religion and Public Life and its journal, First Things, an ecumenical journal "whose purpose is to advance a religiously informed public philosophy for the ordering of society."